677 Temple St, Duxbury, MA 02332, USA

 Whiton Woods is located in North Duxbury, a village sometimes known as the Crooked Lane neighborhood, because of the winding road that once connected each of the homes there.
 Settlers – often the sons and grandsons of Duxbury’s original grantees – began to arrive in 1685.
 Samuel Delano received an early land grant at Temple Hill, between Enterprise and Temple Streets.
 Isaac Simmons built a home farther north on Temple, just before Laurel Street, and Joseph Peterson’s farm was even farther north.

 Additional settlers arrived in North Duxbury around 1700, with a number of 30-acre grants at the intersections of Lincoln, Franklin and Temple Streets.
 But even though well-established paths led to other parts of Duxbury, settlers in this area tended to be more connected to Marshfield.
-They attended church there, and also did their milling, and patronized Marshfield’s stores.
+They attended church there, and also did their milling, and patronized Marshfield’s shops.
 North Duxbury once petitioned the General Court to be annexed to Marshfield, but the petition failed.

 North Duxbury was largely a farming community.
 While in other parts of town, dams were constructed on brooks to power mills and factories, the village’s primary waterway, Harlow Brook, remained a quiet stream flowing west through lowlands and eventually into the South River.
 Some of those swamps and shallow ponds produced bog iron ore, which could be raked up and forged into functional metal.